Former Director of People Science - Performance, Culture Amp

-Questions to ask to uncover your values
+How to uncover your core company values

-In the meantime, if you’re working on discovering your own values or those of your organization, here are a few questions you can ask yourself in addition to the “I believe / we strive for” type questions our founders used:
+In the meantime, if you’re working on discovering your values or those of your organization, here are a few questions you can ask yourself in addition to the “I believe / we strive for” type questions our founders used:

-- If you can think of an important decision you had to make that ultimately didn’t sit well in your mind, what’s the source of that dissonance and what could you have changed that would clear things up?
+If you can think of an important decision you had to make that ultimately didn’t sit well in your mind, what’s the source of that dissonance, and what could you have changed that would clear things up?

 Once you have a list of initial values statements or actions that feel right, hone them down using a few prioritization questions such as:

-- Do I value X even over Y?
-For example, Do I value shipping innovative features quickly even over building new products without bugs?
+Do I value X even over Y?
+For example, Do I value shipping innovative features quickly, even over building new products without bugs?

-- Am I willing to make significant sacrifices (e.g., time, money, relationships) to uphold this value?
+Am I willing to make significant sacrifices (e.g., time, money, relationships) to uphold this value?

-- Is this value something I can expect my most devoted coworkers to live by, even when it involves some level of sacrifice?
+Is this value something I can expect my most devoted coworkers to live by, even when it involves some level of sacrifice?

 By asking and answering these questions, you and your team will get closer to uncovering your core company values.